atomizejs/cereal/README.md

 # Cereal

-Serialisation Library for JavaScript that respects object aliases and can cope with cycles in the object graph.
+Serialisation Library for JavaScript that respects object aliases, copes with cycles in the object graph, and understands `undefined`.

 Can be used either client-side or in NodeJS.